AndrewReaganM/location_load_aware_dns/README.md

 ## Introduction

 Traditional mechanisms for load balancing clients across multiple services (round-robin DNS) have a number of drawbacks, though they are very easy to implement.
-Often those who host services available over the internet would like to be able to dynamically change DNS records quickly, however the DNS system is not very conducive to such rapid changes.
+Often those who host services available over the internet would like to be able to dynamically change DNS records based on the status of their services, however the DNS system is not very conducive to such rapid changes.

 I propose utilizing existing DNS systems to provide higher quality domain name resolution services using both location and load aware plugins.
 In the system proposed here, load reported by a node (node being defined as an external IP where a service can be accessed), and a variable accuracy location code sent from DNS clients to the resolver.
 The combination of these two allows for selecting the optimal node for a user to connect to.
 This document will discuss the implementation of the software to be ran on a node, the DNS client software and location selection strategy, and the system by which nodes are ranked for a given hostname.
 Critically, things not discussed are how this would work with the DNS system as defined in the RFCs, and the security of the node-to-DNS server connection.